How to Sell a House As-Is in Ohio

 On occasion, conventional lenders may even finance a fixer-upper property sold as-is, and it’s not impossible to finance a fixer-upper with an FHA loan.
 However, if you’re selling a house as-is — especially one that needs heftier repairs — you may want to consider accepting a cash offer if you receive one.
 Cash eliminates the lender-ordered appraisal as well as the time it takes to close on the buyer’s loan, creating a faster and clearer path to settlement.

-Pros of listing a home as-is:
+Pros of listing a home ‘as is’:

-Cons of listing a home as-is:
+Cons of listing a home ‘as is’:

-• Limited buyer pool
+• Engage with a limited buyer pool

 • Expect lower offers